TRIQS/triqs/doc/installation/python.rst

 * You can install any python package for this local python installation, e.g. ::

    easy_install --upgrade ipython
+   easy_install --upgrade cython

-  and you have the latest ipython notebook....
+  and you have the latest ipython notebook, and cython